aeternity/aeternity/docs/release-notes/next/GH-3033-fix-number-of-peers-in-http-status.md

-* Fixes the number of connected peers in HTTP /status endpoint
+* Adds the number of connected peers (inbound and outbound) to HTTP /status endpoint